So you’ve recently graduated from residency or your related field, and you’re ready to practice healthcare.

 You want to be your own boss and set your own hours.

-The thought of having this freedom is definitely appealing on the surface; however there are many factors and costs which you likely haven’t considered.
+The thought of having this freedom is definitely appealing on the surface; however there are many factors and costs you may not have considered.

 Let’s take a closer look.